Shoukaku07/AES-256-Folder-Encrypted/README.md

 ## How to use it?

-You can download the java file that I have provided. then place them in the respective java src, making sure to change the package according to your application.
+You can download the java file that I have provided. then place them in the respective java src, making sure to change the package according to your application, Use `compileSdkVersion 32` in build.gradle.

 How to start encrypted?